KantIlia/react-note-project/README.md

  Remake all, have problem with logic start work like it js project but there is react/

- just start to remake, make 1 mil wuth some elements of 2 and 3
+ just start to remake, make 1 mil wuth some elements of 2 and 3 mil

  ## mil1